 Line drawings of a Chief and an Indian woman (Figure 1) graced the 1940 Blue M title page.
 Indian images immediately appeared in places that will be familiar to many MHSers: on the backs of the cheerleaders’ uniforms, caricatures in The Mentor and the Blue M, in the center of the bass drum.
 The 1941 Blue M had an Indian in red outlined on a royal blue cover (Fig 2).
 The MHS Football coach, Frank Prentup, was of Native American ancestry, and he is believed to have donated the first Indian headdress to the school.
 Ralph Rogers, retired teacher/ Administrator at MHS, said in an interview for The Mentor in 1992 that the selection of the Indian as the mascot was to honor Prentup.

 By the time the MHS West Campus was built in 1957, the Indian on the front of Student Handbooks had grown in sophistication (Figure 3.)
 Many MHS alums of those days remember the official school colors of blue and white used without the red accent.
-A headdress was worn, as seen in Fig 6, when the Drum Major and twirlers for the Marching Band decided on new Indian themed uniforms for their new school, new season.
+A headdress was worn when the Drum Major and twirlers for the Marching Band decided on new Indian themed uniforms for their new school, new season.
 The band’s popular War Chant had become a fixture at athletic events.

 The Indian mosaic was installed in the floor at the entrance to the gym of the new MHS building and the tradition of “Don’t Tread on Me” was begun.
 In the scheme of things, it was not to last long.